-How Long For Cherokee Purple Tomatoes To Ripen?
+How long for Cherokee Purple Tomatoes to ripen?

 Cherokee Purple tomatoes tend to ripen 70-80 days after the seedling plants are transplanted outdoors.
 Expect to care for the plants for 2-3 months before the first tomatoes are ready to enjoy.
 While Cherokee Purple tomatoes do take quite a while to ripen, they are often ready before some other meaty heirlooms like Mortgage Lifter tomatoes and Brandywine tomatoes.

-Harvesting Cherokee Purple Tomatoes
+Harvesting Cherokee Purple tomatoes

 Cherokee Purple tomatoes can also be left to ripen on the vine, where they will reach their absolute peak of sun-ripened goodness.
 Watch the color of the peel develop and gently feel the firmness of ripening fruits.
-Ripe tomatoes should be enjoyed as soon as possible after picking to avoid them becoming over-ripe.
+Ripe tomatoes should be enjoyed as soon as possible after picking them to avoid them becoming over-ripe.
 Over-ripe tomatoes often have a soft, mushy texture and a slight scent of rot.
-Don’t let your beautiful tomatoes go to far!
+Don’t let your beautiful tomatoes go too far!